10x-Engineers/Ibex-Core-Verification-Environment/README.md

 **How To Run**

-There is make file which contains the following commands.
+There is make file in the project directory which contains the following commands.
 Simply type "make (anyone of the commands below)"

-The required software to run these commands is VCS Synopsys Tool 2016 verison or above.
+The required software to run these commands is **VCS Synopsys Tool** 2016 verison or above.
+You have to **run** (compile) the files first then **sim** start the simulation.

         run: